 Losing your job is rarely a pleasant experience.
 But when you’ve unfairly lost your job, it’s even more disheartening.
 Whether you’ve been dismissed for something that you didn’t do or you’ve been given unfair performance reviews, you may have a right to file a wrongful termination suit against your former employer.
 In order to have a wrongful termination claim, you have to have been released from employment for reasons deemed illegal by the law.
 Some of these reasons include being fired as a discriminatory act, as a form of sexual harassment and as retaliation for whistleblowing.

 If you suspect that you are a victim of being illegally let go from your employment, it is important that you stay calm and objective.
 Any display of aggression or hostility can be used against you in the future should you decide to take legal action.
 You should also limit your contact with your former employer and co-workers to help safeguard yourself.
+If you’re unfortunately in a situation like this, it’s vital to contact an attorney or a company that deals with Minnesota Whistleblowers (or one in your location) cases, for guidance and to seek justice for what you deserve.

 One of the first things you may think about doing is seeking unemployment compensation so that you can have some income while you are between jobs.
 But before you do this, it may be advantageous to familiarize yourself with the terms of your employment agreement or employee handbook.
 You also need to be clear on the grounds of your termination and whose decision it was to terminate you.
 Make sure you get all of this information in writing (why you were let go, the terms of your severance package, etc.).